-Grand Est is a vast new region in Eastern France, the unification of the former historical regions of Champagne-Ardenne, Alsace, and Lorraine.
-World-famous wines, picturesque villages, natural wonders and interesting history in a unique setting, the French region of Grand Est is all this and much more.
+Grand Est is a vast new region in Eastern France that includes the former historical regions of Champagne-Ardenne, Alsace, and Lorraine.
+World-famous wines, picturesque villages, natural wonders, and interesting history in a unique setting, the Grand Est region is all this and much more.

-Strasburg is the region’s largest city, and also its administrative capital but cities like Reims, Metz, or Nancy are also great Grand Est destinations for weekend getaways.
+Strasburg is the region’s largest city and also its administrative capital.
+Cities like Reims, Metz, or Nancy are also great Grand Est destinations for weekend getaways.

-The region of Grand Est is divided into 9 departments: Ardennes, Aube, Marne, Haute-Marne, Meurthe-et-Moselle, Meuse, Moselle, Bas-Rhin, Haut-Rhin, and Vosges.
+The Grand Est region is divided into 9 departments: Ardennes, Aube, Marne, Haute-Marne, Meurthe-et-Moselle, Meuse, Moselle, Bas-Rhin, Haut-Rhin, and Vosges.

-Haven’t you visited this great french region yet?
-Let us tell you the best things to do in Grand Est.
+Haven’t you visited France Grand Est region yet?
+Let us tell you the best things to do in Grand Est France.

 Top Things to Do in Grand Est France

 Let’s have a look at the best things to do in Grand Est, France.
 The list of Grand Est destinations includes sightseeing, picturesque towns, cultural cities, natural wonders, and (of course) some of the best French wines.

 The wonderful region of Champagne, with its rolling hills and vineyards everywhere, is one of the main Grand Est destinations.
 This area is especially beautiful after the harvest, with the fall colors.